dmpratt/mslearn-synapse/Instructions/Labs/17-Use-spark-nobooks-in-Synapse-Pipeline copy.md

     > **Note**: Be sure to remember this password!

 8. Wait for the script to complete - this typically takes around 10 minutes, but in some cases may take longer.
-While you're waiting, review the [Apache Spark Pool Configurations](https://learn.microsoft.com/en-us/azure/synapse-analytics/spark/apache-spark-pool-configurations) article in the Azure Synapse Analytics documentation.
+While you're waiting, review the [Azure Synapse Pipelines](https://learn.microsoft.com/en-us/azure/data-factory/concepts-data-flow-performance-pipelines) article in the Azure Synapse Analytics documentation.

 ## View and Navigate Synapse Workspace